openjdk/amber-docs/site/design-notes/records-and-sealed-classes.md

 don't have to.)

-An example of where explicit unsealing (and private subtypes) is useful can be found in the JEP-334 API:
+An example of where explicit unsealing (and private subtypes) is useful can be found in the JEP 334 API:

 ```{.java}
 sealed interface ConstantDesc